psg-mit/probzelus-oopsla21/README.md

 Note that stream processors never stops.
 Use `^C` to stop the execution.

-You can also run `make tests` to compile all the examples.
+You can also run `make tests` from the root of the project to compile all the examples.

 ## Step by Step Instructions